Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/test_touchpoint.png)

-To begin testing a Touchpoint, on the Dialog box window that opens up, click on "Test", now you will see the result of the test, on this example, it says; "Succesfully validated", meaning the Touchpoint is healthy.
+To begin testing a Touchpoint, on the Dialog box window that opens up, click on "Test", now you will see the result of the test, on this example, it says; "Successfully validated", meaning the Touchpoint is healthy.

-But lets say that you change some part of the given query, for instance to test another aspect of the Touchpoint, now you must test the Touchpoint again.
+But let's say that you change some part of the given query, for instance to test another aspect of the Touchpoint, now you must test the Touchpoint again.

 ![image](screenshots/touch_test1.png)

 Notice how on this example I changed the Query, in front of count(*), I added three 000, and then I clicked on "Test", to test the Touchpoint.
 Now, you can see the result, on the right; "incorrect validation".
-So now the query, that was rigth before, is incorrect now.
+So now the query, that was right before, is incorrect now.

 ![image](screenshots/test_pathpoint1.png)

 If you chose to change the given Query, test your changes by clicking on "Test", to make sure the Touchpoint is "healthy", if it is, then save them (click on "Save/Update").
 Now, if the validation fails, find out why, and fix it, then test it again until you get the "Successfully validated" message.

-Please note that if you get a "Incorrect validated" error, when testing a Touchpoint, it might be something as simple as  because you are running the Query on the wrong AccountID.
+Please note that if you get an "Incorrect validated" error, when testing a Touchpoint, it might be something as simple as  because you are running the Query on the wrong AccountID.

 ![image](screenshots/test_touchpoint1.png)
 To change it, to the right AccountID;
 1 Click on the AccountID field, and then select the right AccountID.
 2 Now, test it again.
-If the asnswer is "Successfully validated", the AccountID was the issue.
+If the answer is "Successfully validated", the AccountID was the issue.

 Return to top of [Index](#Index)